Kansas Oil Boom

 Pico Canyon Well No. 4

 In Pico Canyon of the Santa Susana Mountains, Charles A. Mentry (1847-1900), who had formed a partnership establishing the California Star Oil Works Company, drilled three exploratory wells between 1875 and 1876.
-All showed promise and the first West Coast oil gusher arrived with his fourth well.
-The oilfield discovery would lead to creation of major oil company.
+All showed promise, and the first West Coast oil gusher arrived with his fourth well.
+The oilfield discovery would lead to the creation of a major oil company.

 Pico Well No. 4 in 1877, and early California oil well.